VyLanTran/RoyalCinemaWebApp/README.md

 ## Important features of the app
 - The website interface is nicely designed and responsive for all screen sizes
 - There is a hero on top of the home pag showing new movies.
-The hero is also a swiper that automatically changes its view.
+The hero is also a swiper that automatically changes its view every 2 seconds.
 - Clicking the poster of a movie will navigate users to the movie details page.
 - One the details page, users can read the movie's overview, select a date and showing time that fit their schedule.
 - Next, the auditorium map will be shown, you can reserve as many seats as you want.